asanchez75/europeana_shapes/shapes-def/doc/external/README.md

 We identified the following limitations while using SHACL to express the EDM validation requirements:

-- **Comparison constraints limited to datatyped literals:** SHACL provides functions to compare datatyped literal (e.g. sh:lessThan, sh:equals, sh:notEquals) values between properties.
+- **Comparison constraints are limited to datatyped literals:** SHACL provides functions to compare datatyped literal (e.g. sh:lessThan, sh:equals, sh:notEquals) values between properties.
 It uses the associated datatype to determine how the values can be compared, which is the typical behaviour for typed programming languages.
 However, most properties defined or adopted by EDM do not prescribe a